SniperOO7/VIP-Premium-FULL-VERSION/README.md

 ▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼

 ## Free vs. Full version
+- free version (old version) can be found in sourcemod, it's not updated and old
+- full version (new version) you can get by buying it from me

 Features | Free version | Full version ♛
 --- | --- | ---
 Benefits | 13+ | 55+